Cookie Consent by Free Privacy Policy Generator website

 Deaf and hearing support for students

-The Deaf and Hearing Support Team work with children with all degrees of hearing loss, from fluctuating mild hearing loss to permanent profound deafness.
+The Deaf and Hearing Support Team work with children with all degrees of hearing loss, from mild hearing loss to profound deafness in just one or both ears.

 We provide support for children and young people with a diagnosed hearing loss or deafness from initial diagnosis until they leave education or turn 25 years old, whichever is sooner.